smackers/smack/README.md

 clang -c -Wall -emit-llvm -O0 -g -I../../headers simple.c -o simple.bc
 ```
 We use the -g flag to compile with debug information enabled, which the SMACK
-checker leverages to generate a nicer output.
+checker leverages to generate more informative error traces.
 Then, run the SMACK checker on the generated bitcode file:
 ```
 smack-check.py simple -o simple.bpl